 Any cleaners which have a pH lower than 7 are classified as acidic.
 Of course, the lower the pH, the more likely it is that the cleaner will cause damage.
 However, it’s not just very strong acids that can damage marble, in fact, even fruit juices containing citric acid with a pH of around 4 can cause big problems.

 Those with a pH higher than 7 are classified as alkaline or basic.
 Highly alkaline cleaners, such as bleaches can damage marble surfaces too.

-Always remember to clean up spills immediately, as marble, especially unsealed marble will absorb these rapidly into its structure resulting in staining.
-You should also use coasters for drinks.
-If wiping down use a slightly damp cloth that has been soaked in a gentle solution of dilute pH neutral washing up liquid and water.
+Always remember to clean up spills immediately, as marble, especially unsealed marble, will absorb these rapidly into its structure and result in staining.
+If wiping down, the best marble cleaner to use is a slightly damp cloth that has been soaked in a gentle solution of dilute pH neutral washing up liquid and water.
 You should dry the surface straight away after wiping over it.
 If your marble is not sealed, you should most definitely have it sealed to prevent problems from occurring.